 Four males exhibit lesions that can be confidently associated with throwing activities, while no females exhibit such lesions.

-Paleolithic Diet and the Division of Labor in Mediterranean Eurasia, in The evolution of hominin diet (livre)
+Paleolithic Diet and the Division of Labor in Mediterranean Eurasia, in The Evolution of Hominin Diet (chapitre de livre) [PDF]

 Stiner & Kuhn

 Hunter-gatherers of the recent era vary in many aspects of culture, yet they display great uniformity in their tendency to divide labor along the lines of gender and age.
 We argue on the basis of zooarchaeological, technological, and demographic evidence that the complementary economic roles of men and women so typical of ethnographically documented hunter-gatherers did not appear in Eurasia until the beginning of the Upper Paleolithic.
 The rich archaeological record of Middle Paleolithic cultures in Eurasia suggests, by contrast, that earlier hominins (Neandertals, among others) pursued narrowly focused economies, with women’s activities more closely aligned to those of men with respect to schedules and territory use patterns.